 IAATO General Booking Guidelines (Section 08 of the Field Operations Manual) should be reviewed in preparation for the Ship Scheduler Opening.

 When Does the Scheduler Close and Who Has Access to the Information?

 IAATO maintains a database for all vessel operators to load the technical information for their vessels.
-This includes a wide range of information including the vessel’s ice class, flag state, classification society, life-saving equipment, fuel used, communication details, etc. A list of the technical information which is requested in the vessel database can be found here.
+This includes a wide range of information including the vessel’s ice class, flag state, classification society, life-saving equipment, fuel used, communication details, etc.

 What is the Information Used For?

 The vessel information stored in the database is used for a variety of purposes.
-This includes generating the annual contact sheet for those vessels operating in the field (including email addresses, telephone and fax numbers, MMSI numbers, Call Signs, etc.).
+This includes generating the annual contact sheet (EMER) for those vessels operating in the field (including email addresses, telephone and fax numbers, MMSI numbers, Call Signs, etc.).
 In addition, the IAATO Secretariat uses it as a resource for information when involved in negotiations with the IMO or Antarctic Treaty Parties at the ATCMs.
 Lastly, the MRCCs also have access to the database so that if an incident occurs and an IAATO vessel is called upon to assist, those coordinating the rescue know what assets are available to them (e.g., the number of beds, medical facilities, helicopter capability, diving capability, etc.)

 How do I Access the Vessel Database?

 Vessel information can be reviewed and/or updated through the IAATO Database, and requires an Admin login or a login with Company Management permissions.